 Colorado Assault Laws: Additional Resources

 As you can see, Colorado has a variety of assault laws under which you could be charged.
 Which one sticks, if any, will depend on the specific facts and evidence in your case.
-If you're facing charges, don't wait until the last minute to speak with a criminal defense attorney.
+If you're facing charges, don't wait until the last minute to speak with a criminal defense attorney in Colorado.
 After all, the more time that an attorney has on your case, the more likely he or she will find weaknesses in the government's evidence.
-Get started today by receiving a free initial case evaluation with a qualified criminal defense attorney near you.

 Contact a qualified attorney.